remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_resources_usages.md

 Others indicators were added on the 2.4.4 version:

 * LXCFS file system status
-* The number of running VM, LXC containers.
+* Number of running VM, LXC containers.
-* The number of opened files.
+* Number of opened files.